JashanApp/jashan/README.md

 ```

 #### If Using iOS to Run

+**Setting up Firebase**

+A Firebase database for iOS is a requirement to run Jashan.
+Note that
+steps may be taken for each operating system.
+That is, following these
+steps does not allow for the Android application to run.

+On the Firebase Console, select `Add App`.
+Then, select iOS
+as the platform.
+For the iOS bundle ID, enter `com.jashan.app.jashan`.
+Then, after filling any optional data fields, click `Register app`.

+Download the configuration file.
+Open the `ios/runner.xcworkspace`
+directory with Xcode, then drag the plist file into the `Runner/Runner`
+directory.
+Ensure the `.gitignore` ignores the `GoogleService-Info.plist`
+file.

+You have set up Firebase for iOS!

+**Setting up the iOS simulator**

 After installing the tools, set up a device using the Simulator application.
 Then, run the Simulator.